ArtificerGoblin/SecondPproject/README.md

 # SecondPproject
 My second project.
-Learning Git
+Learning Git. hello! this is my first forray into Git.